ejspeiro/gnuplot-Scripts-Sci-Comp/README.md

 ## 1. Description

-A very humble and minimalistic suite of **gnuplot** scripts to visualize common results in Scientific Computing.
+A minimalistic suite of **gnuplot** scripts to visualize common results in scientific computing.
+These scripts are not intended to be a general solution to visualize every possible result.
+Instead these should be used as a starting point to construct tailored scripts for any data set.

+Also, using gnuplot is not usually intended for high-performance visualization.
+Other tools should be used, such as ParaView.

 I collect them here as I develop them for my own software library, [the Mimetic Methods Toolkit (MTK)](https://github.com/ejspeiro/MTK).

-## 2. Index of Scripts
+## 2. Index of scripts

 The scripts are classified according to the mathematical nature of the data they intend to plot.
 That is, some data is the result of a computation (computed